datanapps/AndroidUtility/README.md

 Benifits:
-1. its provide support in JAVA as well as KOTLIN
+1. It provide support in JAVA as well as KOTLIN
 2. This log will work only in debug application.
 3. It will give you more information then simple log.